cisco00/Recipe_app/README.md

 # Recipe_app
-An App that get different recipes of fruits and the ingredient used for it for preparing it.
+An Application that will help you to keep track of what you are into or you are about to do